 Interactive Migration Mapping Exhibit

-Select date ranges and bird species to discover the flight paths of backyard visitors from the boreal forest.
+Select bird species to discover visitors to Iowa from the boreal forest.
 Data courtesy of Cornell University Ornithology Lab’s citizen science project eBird.
-Over 12 feet long at 4 feet wide, the tapestry is naturally dyed wool and LEDs.
+Over 10 feet long at 4 feet wide, the tapestry is naturally dyed wool and LEDs.
 This project is made part in possible by the Iowa Arts Council.